HINKOKO/shell/basics/README.md

 Task 14 copies all html files to the parent directory, with update option, that is to say only newer files or non-existing files will be copy
 Task 15 moves all files beginning with an uppercase to /tmp/u directory Task 16 deltes all files ending with character ~
+Task 17 create a tree directory in one command using option -p for "parents"